microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 [</> code](https://github.com/microtrain/ionic-cms/commit/7101ff4bb7163d3e6a7781317bae6502208f775a) Stub out the user provider with the soon to be used methods.
 Start with a having each method execute simple ```console.log()```.

-Create a models dirctory and user model *models/user.ts*
+We will want to create a user data object, other paradigms may refer to this as a model or a schema.
+For the sake of argument we will call it a model.
+For now we will just define the class.
+Create a models dirctory and user model *models/user/user.ts*

+[</> code](https://github.com/microtrain/ionic-cms/commit/2a47fa9797f86e22e163dc101e926534b343d8bd) Stub a User object.

+[</> code](https://github.com/microtrain/ionic-cms/commit/635f989e910a2aa409d78b190855753bd5d3b41e) Import the User object (model) into UserProvider.

 Implement the ```getUsers()``` method.